Hong Kong warns city on verge of large coronavirus outbreak

 The new measures, which will be in place for at least seven days, were announced on Monday after the global financial hub saw a spike in locally transmitted cases over the past three weeks.

 On Tuesday, Hong Kong reported 106 new coronavirus cases, including 98 that were locally transmitted.
-Since late January, more than 2,880 people have been infected in the former British colony, 22 of whom have died.
-(Reporting By Anne Marie Roantree; Editing by Christian Schmollinger)
+Since late January, more than 2,880 people have been infected in the former British colony, 23 of whom have died.

+Reporting By Twinnie Siu and Anne Marie Roantree; Editing by Christian Schmollinger